Hannah Liang

 At CWT, the lead advisor on your practice is the person you talk to — not a relationship manager passing notes to a planner.

-Hannah's practice serves late-career W-2 households at tech companies — the people for whom RSU schedules, 10b5-1 plans, and a concentrated single-stock position have to coexist with a real retirement date.
+Hannah's practice serves W-2 households at tech companies — the people for whom RSU schedules, 10b5-1 plans, and concentrated single-stock positions have to be planned around deliberately.

 A four-step framework for diversifying a concentrated employer-stock position without overpaying tax.

 When concentrated company stock meets a real retirement date, the math changes.
-A framework for dual-income tech households at 55+.
+A framework for corporate-equity households at 55+.

 ReadWhat they actually do, when they help, and the structure mistakes that cost meaningful tax dollars in year one.